 SunWater's past and forecast total operating costs for its irrigation service contracts (all sectors) are summarised in Figure 5.1 below.
 SunWater's allocation of non-direct costs to activities (including renewals) is also identified.
-These estimates reflect SunWater's most recent information (including that received in October 2011) and differ from SunWater's NSP as noted in Volume 1.
+These estimates reflect SunWater's most recent positions, including information received in October 2011, and differ from its NSP as noted in Volume 1.